domosekai/shdns/README.md

 * Scenario 3: Home broadband + Trustworthy local caching DNS proxy (e.g. DOH)

       shdns -b 127.0.0.1:5353 -l4 cnipv4.txt -l6 cnipv6.txt -M 2000 -w 50 -t -f 127.0.0.1:5300
     This is very similar to scenario 2.
 The only difference is that here a local caching server is set as the foreign server.
-A large value is used for timeout due to the time-consuming TLS handshake and `-w` is critical to ensure domestic CDN-friendly.
+A large value is used for timeout due to the time-consuming TLS handshake and `-w` is critical to be domestic CDN-friendly.

 Compilation
 ----